A self contained full house for use on your property or on vacation.

 1" 40 psi EPS on top to isolate from trailer steel.
 Allow for this in height calculations and AutoCAD drawings.
 Bolt 2x4 bottom plate through to trailer steel.

 Paint underside with waterproofing eg W.R.
 Meadows - Air-Shield LMP - Vapor Permeable Air Barrier.

 Plywood on underside of ceiling beams.
+The plywood provents sheer and skewing of the top of the house.
 Force of walking on roof transmitted through EPS to the underside plywood.

 Frame for roof access hatch.

 Use EPS batts (2" + 2" + 1.5") between 2x6 ceiling joists.

 Also put roof insulation (4" EPS) on the outside of the roof.
 Only actually 3" and 2" in some places to provide water direction to collection drain.

 Cover with a self adhesive roofing membrane (either Ice & Water Shield or Liberty roofing).